 “You’re kidding, right?”

 “No, I’m not.
 As you well know, Dennis Ritchie of Bell Labs invented the C language in 1972.
-Back then, he published a little-known paper suggesting that an exploit built into the compiler would be challenging to detect and virtually foolproof.
+Ritchie published a little-known paper suggesting that an exploit built into the compiler would be challenging to detect and virtually foolproof.

 The follow-on to the C language was the C++ object-oriented language, developed by Bjarne Stroustrup in 1985.
 Improved versions of it are still in use today.

-Almost all ARM computer applications use the compiler and linker tools supplied by the Open Software Foundation.
-Software engineers prefer these open source toolchains because they are free and almost as efficient as ones from vendors like Intel, IBM, and others.
+Almost all ARM and RISC-V computer applications use the compiler and linker tools supplied by the Open Software Foundation.
+Software engineers prefer these open-source toolchains because they are free and nearly as efficient as ones from vendors like Intel, IBM, and others.

 I broke into the Open Software Foundation’s tool repository and reprogrammed the C++ and Rust compilers to insert my exploit into every application built with these languages.
 In short, I can penetrate just about every ARM and RISC-V computer in the Western World.”

-“Fuck me!” shouted one of the CIA analysts.

 “This is amazing.
 How do you trigger your exploit, Angel?”
 Carolina said.

 “ I trigger an Open Software Foundation patch to the targeted computer, ostensibly to fix a known bug.
-In that case, the patch system will recompile a software module and stealthily install my modifications during the rebuild.”
+The patch system will recompile a software module and stealthily install my modifications during the rebuild.”

 Angel presented her folder containing the C++ patch exploit.
 Carolina verified that all teams had the same set of tools on their systems.
 All sides confirmed that virus scans were negative, and their Linux operating systems were at factory defaults.